 We are Luke and Whitney.
 To each other we are husband and wife, and to our three special children we are mom and dad.
 Olivia, our first born daughter is now our angel and the inspiration behind The Pink Zebra Club.
 Gemma is our miracle here on earth.
 And Rory, our third child and only son, is now our angel in heaven holding hands with big sister Olivia.

-Olivia was born on April 24, 2016 and passed away just 78 days later from a rare form of the genetic disease known as Spinal Muscular Atrophy (SMA).
+Olivia was born on April 24, 2016 and passed away just 78 days later from a rare neuromuscular disease – thought to be similar to (but not) Spinal Muscular Atrophy.
 Although we had a perfectly assembled nursery and a closet filled with outfits waiting for her at our house, the only home Olivia ever experienced was a small room in the NICU at Golisano Children’s Hospital in Rochester, NY.
 For 78 days those walls were her house, the staff her best friends.

 Despite being short and riddled with compounding medical challenges, Olivia’s life was filled with greatness.

 Great care from her nurses and doctors.
 Great books, great toys.
 Great clothes from her mom.
 Great music from her dad.
 And most importantly, great, great, love from everyone whose life she touched.

 Between cute patterned sheets, colorful blankets, and big bows, Olivia’s room in the NICU was always bright.
 It was always filled with unconditional love and grace.
 It was joyful, against all odds.